mastertbo/vr2ar-converter-v3/README.md

 - Checkpointed processing: resumable mask generation is stored under `/app/process` (backed by the `process-cache` volume) for safe crash recovery.
 - Multi-GPU queue manager: the UI container dispatches pending jobs from `/jobs/pending` to worker-specific folders in `/jobs/workers/<id>`.
 - Worker role support: launch additional containers with `VR2AR_ROLE=worker` to consume dispatched jobs on extra GPUs.
+- Selectable mask backend: choose MatAnyOne or SAM2 in the UI.
+SAM2 runs at a configurable downscaled resolution (e.g., 2048px long side) and upsamples masks back to your source resolution for 8K-friendly processing.
+- OOM mitigation: SAM2 initialization will retry with progressively smaller inference resolutions and, if needed, fall back to CPU to avoid crashing when GPU memory is exhausted.

 ## Existing Mask Workflows